badfeather/bfnest/README.md

 A starter theme (not to be confused with a parent theme or framework) for Bad Feather projects.
 It's useful for us, so hell, it might be helpful to you.
 A constant work in progress.
 Use at your own peril.

-This theme uses Gulp to process, lint and minify SASS, Javascript and image files, and includes Bower to maintain 3rd party dependencies.
+Starting with version 4, this theme now uses Gulp (it used to use Grunt) to process, lint and minify SASS, Javascript images, svg sprites, translation files, modernizr, and probably more that I'm forgetting about.
+The old `Gruntfile.js` and Grunt variant of the `package.json` are included for posterity for the time being, but will be phased out soon.

 ## Getting Started
 ### Installing